mcp-rune 0.107.0

 BusinessRule — Declarative Constraints

-Source: lib/mcp/domain/business-rules.js
+Source: src/mcp/domain/business-rules.ts

 A BusinessRule validates constraints between entities that individual model validation cannot express.
 Each rule is a data structure with an evaluate function — testable, auditable, introspectable.